OlenaBugaiova/datascience-and-ai-self-learning/README.md

 # Experience of an autodidact in Data Science and Artificial Intelligence

-Self-education starts with uncertainty.
-It offers the freedom to build your path that suits your skills, strengths, background, and wishes step by step.
-Having no feedback for a long time can be hard and determines how much you believe in your choices.
-Time after time, I felt the more I know the more I don't know.
-Like climbing on top of a mountain, after reaching the peak you see new peaks from the haight better.
+My self-education offered the freedom to build the path that suits my strengths, background, and wishes step by step.
+It included uncertainty, and after new accomplishments, I realized how much I don't know.
+Like after reaching the peak of a mountain you see new peaks from the height better.
+Having no feedback for a long time determined how much I believe in my choices.
 At the start, I felt lonely studying on my own.
-But during the journey I met enthusiasts from all over the world and with some we become friends.
-With the variety of courses available today self-education is an opportunity to learn from different perspectives, to live new experiences
+But during the journey, I met enthusiasts from all over the world, and with some, I feel friendship.
+Today, self-education is an opportunity to learn from different perspectives, to live new experiences

 ---